This recipe for grilled lobster tails is classy, elegant, and so simple. Bonus – this indulgent dish is ready in under 30 minutes.

-How to Prepare Lobster Tails for Grilling
+How To Prepare Lobster Tails For Grilling

 To thaw the lobster tails, place them in the refrigerator the night before you plan on grilling them.
 You can also thaw them by placing them in a resealable plastic bag and placing them in a sink full of cold water.
-Change the water every 15 minutes for 1 1/2 hours or until the tails are fully thawed.
+Change the water every 15 minutes for 1 and 1/2 hours or until the tails are fully thawed.
 They should be pliable.
 You CANNOT thaw them in the microwave – please. ;)

 To ensure that the meat stays flat, run a wooden skewer through the meat lengthwise.

 All that’s left to do is drizzle with olive oil and season with salt and pepper.

 Fill a chimney starter with charcoal and light according the manufacture’s instructions.
 (Please don’t use starter fluid.
 This will leave a nasty chemical taste on your food.)
 You’ll know the coals are ready when the edges turn grey and ashy.

 Pour the charcoal evenly over charcoal grate and put the cooking grate in place.